-- The project activity involves one or a combination of the following waste treatment options for the fresh waste that in a given year would have otherwise been disposed of in a landfill: - a) a composting process in aerobic conditions; - b) gasification to produce syngas and its use; - c) anaerobic digestion with biogas collection and flaring and/or its use; - d) mechanical/thermal treatment process to produce refuse-derived fuel (RDF)/stabilized biomass (SB) and its use.
+- The project activity involves one or a combination of the following waste treatment options for the fresh waste that in a given year would have otherwise been disposed of in a landfill: - (a) A composting process in aerobic conditions; - (b) Gasification to produce syngas and its use; - (c) Anaerobic digestion with biogas collection and flaring and/or its use; - (d) Mechanical/thermal treatment process to produce refuse-derived fuel (RDF)/stabilized biomass (SB) and its use.
 The thermal treatment process (dehydration) occurs under controlled conditions (up to 300 degrees Celsius).
 In case of thermal treatment process, the process shall generate a stabilized biomass that would be used as fuel or raw material in other industrial process.
-The physical and chemical properties of the produced RDF/SB shall be homogenous and constant over time; - e) incineration of fresh waste for energy generation, electricity and/or heat.
+The physical and chemical properties of the produced RDF/SB shall be homogenous and constant over time; - (e) Incineration of fresh waste for energy generation, electricity and/or heat.
 The thermal energy generated is either consumed on-site and/or exported to a nearby facility.
 Electricity generated is either consumed on-site, exported to the grid or exported to a nearby facility.
-The incinerator is rotating fluidized bed of hearth or grate type. - In case of anaerobic digestion, gasification or RDF processing of waste, the residual waste from these processes is aerobically composted and/or delivered to a landfill. - In case of RDF/stabilized biomass processing, the produced RDF/stabilized biomass should not be stored in a manner that may result in anaerobic conditions before its use.
-The handling and processing of the RDF/stabilized biomass shall not result in the production of liquid wastes. - If RDF/SB is disposed of in a landfill, project proponent shall provide degradability analysis on an annual basis to demonstrate that the methane generation, , in the life-cycle of the SB is below 1% of related emissions.
+The incinerator is rotating fluidized bed or circulating fluidized bed or hearth or grate type. - In case of anaerobic digestion, gasification or RDF processing of waste, the residual waste from these processes is aerobically composted and/or delivered to a landfill; - In case of composting, the produced compost is either used as soil conditioner or disposed of in landfills; - In case of RDF/stabilized biomass processing, the produced RDF/stabilized biomass should not be stored in a manner that may result in anaerobic conditions before its use; - If RDF/SB is disposed of in a landfill, project proponent shall provide degradability analysis on an annual basis to demonstrate that the methane generation, in the life-cycle of the SB is below 1% of related emissions.
 It has to be demonstrated regularly that the characteristics of the produced RDF/SB should not allow for re-absorption of moisture of more than 3%.
-Otherwise, monitoring the fate of the produced RDF/SB is necessary to ensure that it is not subject to anaerobic conditions in its lifecycle.
+Otherwise, monitoring the fate of the produced RDF/SB is necessary to ensure that it is not subject to anaerobic conditions in its lifecycle; - In the case of incineration of the waste, the waste should not be stored longer than 10 days.
+The waste should not be stored in conditions that would lead to anaerobic decomposition and, hence, generation of CH4; - The proportions and characteristics of different types of organic waste processed in the project activity can be determined, in order to apply a multiphase landfill gas generation model to estimate the quantity of landfill gas that would have been generated in the absence of the project activity;